CUBRID/cubrid-manual/en/sql/partition.rst

     *   :ref:`PRIOR <prior-operator>`
     *   :func:`WIDTH_BUCKET`
 *	The partitioning key needs to be present in the key of each unique index (including primary keys).
 For more information on this aspect, please see :ref:`here<index-partitions>`.
+*	The partitioning expression's length must not exceed 1024 bytes.

 .. _range-partitioning: